firebase/friendlyeats-android/steps/index.lab.md

 }
 ```

 On initial load the listener will receive one `ADDED` event for each new document.
 As the result set of the query changes over time the listener will receive more events containing the changes.
 Now let's finish implementing the listener.
-First add three new methods: `onDocumentAdded`, `onDocumentModified`, and on `onDocumentRemoved`:
+First add three new methods: `onDocumentAdded`, `onDocumentModified`, and `onDocumentRemoved`:

 ```java
     protected void onDocumentAdded(DocumentChange change) {